 - Cleaning of hacked websites is often expensive affair.
 Clean up doesn’t always leave a permanent result.
 Even after cleaning many WordPress sites many site owners have experienced a return of hack.

 Over to You

 With plenty of pros and cons in each of their plates, one can see that security is a complicated matter and no one tool is capable of promising foolproof security.
 The only way ahead is to take measures that will reduce security threats.
 Choosing a tool that’ll protect you in all front is important.
 These days there are security solutions like MalCare that come with features of both WordPress firewall and antivirus.
+It’ll not just protect your site but also help repair your website if it’s hacked.
 We urge you to consider your security options wisely and learn about the features that a good security service must have before buying one.